Training Snowball: Train more. Faster.

 My husband and I are debt free, except for our mortgage.
 We followed Dave Ramsey’s baby steps to accomplish this.
 If you haven’t heard of Dave or his baby steps, you might have heard of the debt snowball at least.
 You can read more about how it works here.
 Basically you take all your debt and order them smallest to largest.
 You throw all of your money at the smallest debt, paying only minimums on the others, and when the smallest debt is paid off, you snowball that payment and the minimum payment you had at the next payment.
 The amount of money you have to pay off debt gets larger and larger with each one you conquer until they’re all gone.
+This is called a debt snowball, keep reading to learn about the training snowball.

 Now the other trick to this is that you live on “rice and beans” and “beans and rice” until you’ve paid off your debt.
 You don’t go out to dinner, you don’t travel, you don’t buy those new jeans, you don’t have cable, or a fancy cell phone.
 After you make sure you have electricity, water, and a roof over your head, you put everything on your debt.